swaudo/swaudo.github.io/_posts/2019-08-01-trollcave-walkthrough.md

-Note the end of the string has the name parameter.
+Note the end of the string has the parameter [name].
 We'll abuse this part.
-We already know all the users.
+Since we already know all the users.
 How about resetting password for King `http://192.168.251.9/password_resets/edit.9AY5mR6eT1CmgWazJRsdvw?name=King`

-Go to admin panel and enable file upload
+Once we're logged in we go to admin panel and enable file upload

-Reading through through the users blogs we come across
+Reading through the user King blogs we come across

-This tells us we've got a user called `rails` and we've also enabled file upload which was previpusly disabled.
-Attempting to u plad and execute ruby shell proves unfruitful.
+This tells us we've got a user called `rails`.
+Attempting to upload and execute reverse shell (php or ruby) proves unfruitful.

-We know we already running ssh.
-We shall then upload a ssh key using directory traversal into the home directory of
+But not all hope is lost the box is running ssh.
+How about uploadindg a ssh key we control via directory traversal into the home directory of rails.

 ../../../../../../../../home/rails/.ssh/authorized_keys